Saturday, December 27, 2025

 2022: When a Miracle Child Became a Prop

-By the time the search for young Alijah Kensinger gripped the county in January 13th and 14th 2022, the Jones-White rivalry had reached a fever pitch.
+By the time the search for young Alijah Kensinger gripped the county in January 13th and 14th 2022, the Jones-White rivalry had reached a fever pitch--Randy White was the EMS Director.
 In a healthy jurisdiction, the safe recovery of a child is a moment of pure relief.
 In Monroe County, it was a Public Relations arms race.

 The Anatomy of the "Information Embargo"